Count of Lerín

 Count of Lerín (Conde de Lerín) is a hereditary title in the Peerage of Spain accompanied by the dignity of Grandee and of Constable of Navarre, granted in 1424 by Charles III to Luis de Beaumont, grandchild of Louis of Évreux and a great-grandchild of Joan III of Navarre.
+The title's name refers to the municipality of Lerín in the province and autonomous community of Navarre, Spain.